 In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates, which is effective for reporting periods beginning after December 31, 2021, with some requirements effective for reporting periods beginning after June 15, 2020.
+The issuance of GASB Statement No. 95 changed the effective date of paragraphs 13 and 14 in Statement No. 93 from fiscal years beginning after June 15, 2020 to fiscal years beginning after June 15, 2021.
 The objective of this Statement is to address accounting and financial reporting implications that result from the replacement of an Interbank Offered Rate (IBOR).
 The Statement also provides an exception to the lease modifications guidance in Statement No. 87, as amended, for certain lease contracts that are amended solely to replace an IBOR as the rate upon which variable payments depend.
-The SNWA has no agreements or leases covered by this statement as of June 30, 2022.
+The SNWA has no agreements or leases covered by this statement as of June 30, 2023.

 In March 2020 the GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 The objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.
-The SNWA is currently evaluating how the adoption of Statement No. 94 will affect the SNWA's financial position, results of operations, or cash flows.
+The SNWA has no partnerships or arrangements covered by this statement as of June 30, 2023.

 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, which is effective for fiscal years beginning after June 15, 2022.
-This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users.
-The requirements of this Statement will improve financial reporting by establishing a definition for SBITAs and providing uniform guidance for accounting and financial reporting for transactions that meet the definition.
-The SNWA is currently evaluating how the adoption of Statement No. 96 will affect the SNWA's financial position, results of operations, or cash flows.
+This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users by establishing a definition for SBITAs and providing uniform guidance for accounting and financial reporting for transactions that meet the definition.
+This Statement defines a SBITA; establishes that a SBITA results in an intangible right-to-use subscription asset and a corresponding subscription liability; provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and requires note disclosures regarding a SBITA.
+To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
+This Statement was implemented for fiscal year ended June 30, 2023 and retrospectively presented for fiscal year ended June 30, 2022.
+See Notes 8 and 17.